jDomantas/tontuna/README.md

 3. Comments can contain embedded code snippets (think of Rust's doc tests, but anywhere).
 The snippets are not run by default, but they must be syntactically correct and are available through code introspection.
-4. UNFINISHED: programs can evaluate code dynamically though an eval-like api.
+4. Programs can evaluate code dynamically though an eval-like api.
 The exciting thing that is opens up is that they can run the code snippets that are embedded in its own comments.

 ## Demo programs